 There was a time, years ago, when the only choice Australian consumers had for a telecommunications provider were Telstra and Optus.
 When Primus entered the market in 1997, it was a comfortable duopoly with nobody around to shake things up.
 Primus started out offering an alternative phone service and by 1999, iPrimus arrived.
 It was an option for those wanting the convenience of a phone and internet bundle at a much lower price.

-made one crucial step early on – they got their own broadband hardware into as many local phone exchanges as possible.
-They could then offer dedicated Primus services, bundling iPrimus broadband and Primus home phone – all without the cost of renting exchange capacity from Telstra
+As a provider, iPrimus Broadband made one crucial step early on – they got their own broadband hardware into as many local phone exchanges as possible.
+They could then offer dedicated Primus services, bundling iPrimus broadband and Primus home phone – all without the cost of renting exchange capacity from Telstra.

-.
 At the time it was a pretty big deal.
 It reduced costs for customers, and gave iPrimus the chance to start building their own network of connections between the ISP and the exchanges that served their customers.

 The result was reliable, fast broadband that pushed the limits of whatever speed of ADSL connection it was running on.
 Behind the scenes, iPrimus made sure their network was as fast and responsive as possible, hosting the major download providers in their own data centre and ensuring customers got fast access to popular websites and large downloads.

 iPrimus was then bought by experienced network provider M2, who made further steps to speed up internet access.
 More recently, it was bought by the hugely respected top-tier network provider Vocus.
-Customers have benefited from reduced prices and a network with the same high quality service it’s offered for many years.
+Customers have benefited from reduced prices and a network with the same high-quality service it’s offered for many years.

 Today, iPrimus has broadband connections for NBN and ADSL, along with SIM-only mobile phone plans.
 By embracing the streaming TV age, iPrimus is also offering TV services using the much-admired Fetch TV platform.